anandhakumarmca/database-design-model/README.md

 ## Sharing and Collaboration

 8. **Share Your Diagram:**
-    - If working with a team, share your diagram by clicking the "Share" button and providing collaborators with the link.
+    - Share your diagram by clicking the "Share" button and providing collaborators with the link.
     - Click here to view this db design: [Guvi Zen Class Database Model](https://dbdiagram.io/d/64fa042602bd1c4a5e2a058d)

 Happy modeling!